 The noise level for Molekule Air Pro is 33 dBa at the lowest and 64 dBa at the highest speed.

-Molekule Air Pro is mounted on a circular base that has an air sensor.
+Molekule Air Pro is mounted on a circular base with an air sensor.
 It intakes and exudes air 360 degrees.
 The display with touch controls is at the top.
 You can’t do much using the display; you can only read a few measurements and do other basic stuff.

-You will need to install the app to control the air purifier and get its full abilities.
-The app is very interesting – it monitors and shows graphs of the air quality, showing how many hours in a day you got bad and good air quality.
+You must install the app to control the air purifier and get its full abilities.
+The app is very interesting – it monitors and shows air quality graphs, showing how many hours in a day you got bad and good air quality.

 AirDoctor 5000 can handle two times larger spaces than Molekule Air Pro and works much quieter despite its larger size.
 Molekule became very loud at the top speeds.